Computer Information Systems Course Outcomes

 CIS 279L Linux+

-- Demostrate knowledge of installing and configuring Linux.
+- Demonstrate knowledge of installing and configuring Linux.

 - Demonstrate how to run, maintain and troubleshoot a Linux system.